Skip to main content

 Pharmacogenomics of the Growth Hormone Axis

-The principles of genetic influence extend beyond sex hormones to peptide therapies designed to support the (GH) axis.
+The principles of genetic influence extend beyond sex hormones to peptide therapies designed to support the growth hormone (GH) axis.
 Peptides like Sermorelin and Ipamorelin function as secretagogues, signaling the pituitary to release its own GH.
 The clinical response to these peptides, however, exhibits significant inter-individual variability.
 This is not random; it is rooted in the genetic makeup of the GH signaling pathway.

 The efficacy of a GH secretagogue depends on the integrity of its target, the growth hormone-releasing hormone receptor (GHRHR), and the downstream signaling cascade.
 Genetic variations within the GHRHR gene can alter the receptor’s structure and binding affinity, making it more or less responsive to the peptide’s signal.